 The Capital One rewards program is one of the most flexible around, allowing cardholders to redeem miles for travel purchases, cash back or Amazon purchases, among other redemption options.
 Whether you book through the Capital One Travel Center or an outside travel site, you get the same value for each reward mile.

-One downside to redeeming Capital One rewards is that you lose value if you redeem your miles for Amazon purchases or cash back, whether as a statement credit or check.
+One downside to redeeming Capital One miles is that you lose some value if you redeem your miles for Amazon purchases, statement credit or a check.

 6 ways to use Capital One rewards